 We also use local guides where we think more specific knowledge will add to the enjoyment of the places we are visiting.

-It is important to pack clothes for warm days and cold evenings, as well as a warm jacket for early morning game drives.
+It is important to pack clothes for warm days and cold evenings, as well as a warm winter jacket for early morning game drives.
 A set of smart casual clothes is also advisable.
 We can't stress this enough, this trip take place during winter in Africa!
 Bring layers so that you can adjust to various temperatures.

 Also, bring jackets, coats, fleeces that are neutral in color like beiges, greens, browns for the game drives and game walks.
 Bright colors will scare off the wildlife.